 When Audioslave finally became a reality in the latter part of 2002, releasing a well-received self-titled debut, it was a breath of fresh air into a rock scene which had been oversaturated with garage bands in recent months.
 The group brought heaviness with “Cochise” and “Show Me How to Live” but also delivered a surprising delicateness in tracks like “I Am the Highway.”

 Following his departure, Cornell would go on to release his second solo album, Carry On, that May, and reunite with Soundgarden in 2010.
 Rage would tour sporadically over the next four years, their final performance coming at the L.A.
 Rising Festival in July of 2011.
-In January 2017, Audioslave reunited for a three-song set at the Anti-Inaugural Ball in Los Angeles to protest incoming U.S. President Donald Trump.
+In January 2017, Audioslave reunited for a three-song set at the Anti-Inaugural Ball in Los Angeles to protest incoming U.S. president Donald Trump.
 It was the first time they shared the stage together in just over 11 years, but it would also be the last.
 Cornell died four months later when he took his own life in a hotel room in Detroit.